BH0/Blog-Backup/source/_posts/Interactive-Web-Pages-for-Noobs.md

 You have probably used a lot of websites which use interactivity and thought "wow, I hope I can do that one day".
 I personally do this all the time.
 And this blog post is here to tell you; you can - with some hard work and passion.
 This blog post will give you a hint as to the kind of stuff you should be search-engining.

-The process of making web pages interactive is called "DOM manipulation" - Document-Object-Model which means that you manipulate the individual elements that exist on the web page.
+The process of making web pages interactive (that is; they do something when given input) is called "DOM manipulation" by responding to events - Document-Object-Model which means that you manipulate the individual elements that exist on the web page.

 There are two technologies you should be aware of: CSS (version 3, though version 4 seems to be just around the corner) and Javascript.
 Javascript is a programming language and many perceive it to be complicated - so for now I will focus on CSS.
 You can do a lot with CSS.